-Inherent - Protection switching is triggered by defects detected at the ODUk link connection (e.g., server layer tail and server/ODUk adaptation function).
+Inherent - Protection switching is triggered by defects detected at the ODUk link connection (e.g., server layer trail and server/ODUk adaptation function).
+The trail termination sink of an OTUk[V] or ODUkP server layer provides the TSF and TSD protection switching criteria via the OTUk[V]/ODUk_A or ODUkP/ODU[i]j_A functions (SSF and SSD).
 No defect detection is performed at the ODUk layer itself.
+It can be used for individual and for compound link group protection (CL_SNCG/I).